nailgun/aci-proxy/README.md

 *WARNING!
 Beta software!
 Don't use in production.
 But it can significantly speed up deployment of test clusters.*

 [Squid](http://www.squid-cache.org/) based http caching proxy for Docker and rkt ACI (Application Container Images).
-It's useful to speed up image fetching and reduce bandwith for your cluster.
-Unfortunately it's not tested very well so I don't recommend to use it in production setups.
+It's useful to speed up image fetching and reduce bandwidth usage of your cluster.
+Unfortunately it's not tested very well so I don't recommend to use it in production.

 Squid in this image configured to cache several ACI CDNs that are not well suited for caching and default squid configuration won't work.